Sintexer/learning-path/01 - AWS/AWS IAM/IAM.md

 ### 4. Use IAM roles when possible

-Maintaining roles is more efficient than maintaining users.
-When you assume a role, IAM dynamically provides temporary credentials that expire after a defined period of time, between 15 minutes and 36 hours.
-Users, on the other hand, have long-term credentials in the form of user name and password combinations or a set of access keys.
+Maintaining [[IAM role|roles]] is more efficient than maintaining users.
 User access keys only expire when you or the account admin rotates the keys.
 User login credentials expire if you applied a password policy to your account that forces users to rotate their passwords.

 ### 5. Consider using an identity provider

-If you decide to make your cat photo application into a business and begin to have more than a handful of people working on it, consider managing employee identity information through an identity provider (IdP).
-Using an IdP, whether it's with an AWS service such as AWS IAM Identity Center (successor to AWS Single Sign-On) or a third-party identity provider, provides a single source of truth for all identities in your organization.

-You no longer have to create separate IAM users in AWS.
-You can instead use IAM roles to provide permissions to identities that are _federated_ from your IdP.
-Being federated is a process that allows for the transfer of identity and authentication information across a set of networked systems.

-> For example, your employee Martha has access to multiple AWS accounts.
-Instead of creating and managing multiple IAM users named Martha in each of those AWS accounts, you could manage Martha in your company’s IdP.
-If Martha moves in the company or leaves the company, Martha can be updated in the IdP rather than in every AWS account in the company.
+It is much simpler to manage one user in [[Identity provider]] with assigned IAM roles, than managing several IAM users attached to one person.
+If this person leaves company, you can simply remove IAM role from the federated account.
+See [[IAM with identity provider]]

 ### 6. Regularly review and clean up unused users, groups, permissions and roles